bpmconsultag/harvester/README.md

-# Ansible Role: harvester
+# Ansible Collection: bpmconsultag.harvester

-An Ansible role for managing SUSE Harvester HCI resources using the harvesterpy Python library.
+An Ansible collection for managing SUSE Harvester HCI resources using the harvesterpy Python library.

 ## Description